 - Replace cracked and damaged headlight and tail lights lenses.

 - Lubricate door hinges and trunk hinges.
+Avoid undesirable squeaky noises.

 - Clean and treat door, hood and trunk seals and treat with a vinyl & rubber protectant.

-- Clean the engine compartment and treat all plastic and rubber surfaces.
+- Treat any plastic and rubber surfaces.

 - Vacuum the interior until every last crumb is gone.